NLRB memo: College football players are employees - WHIZ News

 Abruzzo’s memo does not immediately alter the dynamic between the schools and their athletes, who can receive scholarships and limited cost of attendance funding in exchange for playing sports.
 Instead, it is legal advice for the NLRB should a case arise.

-That could be triggered by an effort by a team to unionize, a claim of an unfair labor practice or even by a school continuing to refer to a player as a “student-athlete,” Abruzzo said in an interview with The Associated Press.
+That could be triggered by an effort by a team to unionize, a claim of an unfair labor practice or even by a school using the term “student-athlete” to mislead players about their employment status, Abruzzo said in an interview with The Associated Press.

 “It just perpetuates this notion that players at academic institutions are not workers that have statutory protection,” she said.
 “It is chilling workers’ rights to engage with one another to improve their terms and conditions of employment.”